chinmoy50/Mvn-Provenj-Java/README.md

 in a web browser.

-`./manifest.json` contains information about the files in the payload and whatever metadata is associated with each of them, such as digital signatures or hashes.
+`./manifest.json` contains information about the files in the payload and whatever metadata is associated with each of them, such as file names, types, digital signatures, hashes, and GUID.

 `./index.html` contains a plain HTML list of the files included in the payload.
 It contains JavaScript to load previews of the file, which runs if JavaScript is available.